 Click any photo below to learn more about these species and what you can do to help.

 Dreissena polymorpha, Dreissena rostiformis

-Forms dense colonies and filters large quantities of plankton from water, decreasing the food supply for native species.
+Forms dense colonies (clogging pipes) and filters large quantities of plankton from water, decreasing the food supply for native species.

 Algae - Didymo

 Freshwater algae that attaches to rocks, plants, or other stable underwater surfaces and can form large, unattractive “blooms.”

 May compete with native clams; can infest and interfere with irrigation systems and canals, and block water flow through industrial water intake pipes.

 Capable of out-competing native fish for resources.
 They are opportunistic feeders that consume high quantities of zoo plankton and phytoplankton.

 Can compete with native snail species.
 Potential vectors for the transmission of parasites and diseases.

 A fungus that infects amphibians in their keratin containing skin layers.